Gig Rowing in a Scilly Style

 We take the plunge

 We aren’t out long.
 The day is done and this team have already put their backs in to training today.
-In the run up to the World Championships they grab every spare moment to practise.
-They are excited about the event which is hurtling towards them like a gig boat in pole position.
+In the run up to the World Championships they grab every spare moment to practise for the event.

 “You see all the boats lining up in a beautifully big arc and then obviously everyone starts at once, the flag goes down and you hear a big DUNK.
 It’s exhilarating.
 It’s lovely.” says Helen.

 “The first stroke…the oars clunk against the bolt pins.
-It’s like a zylophone.” says Kylie Carter.
+It’s like a xylophone.” says Kylie Carter.

 “But a bit more aggressive.”
 Helen adds and they all laugh.

-The 26th World Gig Racing Championships take place on Scilly 1st-4th May.
-There are 145 teams signed up for it.
-The population on the islands is said to double or even triple during this time so if you plan to go make sure you book ahead.
-See our post on the islands, “Is this Britain’s Best Kept Secret?“, for details of how to get there and suggestions for where to stay.
+The population on the islands is said to double or even triple during the World Championship races and if you plan to go make sure you book ahead.
+See our post on the islands, “Is this Britain’s Best Kept Secret?” for details of how to get there and suggestions for where to stay.

 In the run up and throughout the year you can often see the gigs out training on Wednesdays and Saturdays.
 If you are in the area for longer you may want to get involved.
 Clubs tend to be inclusive, and offer novice nights and fun days for all sorts of ages and ranges and abilities.